algorandfoundation/arc62/README.md

 Getter calls **SHOULD** be _simulated_.

-External resources used by the implementation (if any) **SHOULD** be discovered and autopopulated by the simulated method call.
+External resources used by the implementation (if any) **SHOULD** be discovered and auto-populated by the simulated method call.

 #### Example 1